As the name suggests, viral thyroiditis is the inflammation or swelling of the thyroid gland caused by a viral infection Autoimmune in nature.

 Thyroid gland function often returns to normal.
 But in some cases, hypothyroidism may be permanent.

-blood test will assess the level of thyroid hormones in the blood. in the initial stage of hyperthyroidism, your free T4 levels will be high.
-With the onset of hypothyroid stage, your TSH levels will be low.
-In the later stages, your TSH levels will be high while your T4 levels will be low.
-Positive Ant thyroid antibody test called TPO Antibody test and ATG Antibody test can ascertain viral infection of thyroid gland.
+Blood tests will assess the level of thyroid hormones in the blood. in the initial stage of hyperthyroidism, your free T4 levels will be high.
+With the onset of the hypothyroid stage, your TSH levels will below.
+In the later stages, your TSH levels will be high while your T4 levels will below.
+Positive Ant thyroid antibody test called TPO Antibody test and ATG Antibody test can ascertain viral infection of the thyroid gland.
 An abnormal level of either hormone indicates Viral thyroiditis.